-The District's investment in capital assets for governmental activities as of June 30, 2017 amounts to \$16,240,232, net of accumulated depreciation.
+The District's investment in capital assets for governmental activities as of June 30, 2019 amounts to \$18,014,332, net of accumulated depreciation.
 This investment in capital assets includes land, buildings and improvements, vehicles, furniture and equipment, and library materials.
-The total decrease in the District's investment in capital assets for the current fiscal year was \$254,578, which is primarily the amount by which depreciation and amortization exceeded capital asset additions for the year.
-The District also increased its library materials by \$577,348.
-Details of the District's capital assets are continued in the notes to the financial statements on page 24.
+The total increase in the District's investment in capital assets for the current fiscal year was \$2,241,564, which is primarily due to the expansion/renovation project at the Vernon Hills location which was started in January 2019.
+The District also increased its library materials by \$558,133.
+These increases were partially offset by the current year's depreciation expense.
+Details of the District's capital assets are contained in the notes to the financial statements on page 24.